rsashka/memsafe/README.md

 then when implementing the [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) principle *automatic memory release will be performed **always***.
 - The absence of cyclic references in the program code can only be guaranteed by prohibiting them at the level of *types* (class definitions).
-- The problem of data races when accessing memory from different threads is solved by using inter-thread synchronization objects.
-To prevent errors in logic, only one operator (function call) should be used to capture the synchronization object and dereference the reference.
+- The problem of data races when accessing memory from different threads is solved by using inter-thread synchronization objects, and to prevent errors in logic, only one operator (function call) should be used to capture the synchronization object and dereference the reference at the same time in one place.

 The concept of safe memory management is ported to C++ from the [NewLang](https://newlang.net/) language, but is implemented using the standard C++ template classes *shared_ptr* and *weak_ptr*.

-The main difference when working with reference variables, compared to *shared_ptr* and *weak_ptr*, is in the way references are dereferenced (obtaining the object address), which is not done directly using the "**\***" operator, but in two stages.

-The main difference between the new templates is the method of accessing the object, which can be not only by dereferencing the reference "**\***", but also by capturing (blocking) the reference and storing it in a *temporary variable*, the lifetime of which is limited and automatically controlled by the compiler, and through it direct access to the data (object) itself is carried out.
+The main difference when working with reference variables, compared to shared_ptr and weak_ptr, is the method of dereferencing references (getting the address of an object), and the method of accessing the object, which can be done not only by dereferencing the reference "*", but also by capturing (locking) the reference and storing it in a temporary variable, the lifetime of which is limited and automatically controlled by the compiler, and through it direct access to the data itself (the object) is carried out.

 Such an automatic variable is a *temporary* strong reference holder and is similar to [std::lock_guard](https://en.cppreference.com/w/cpp/thread/lock_guard) - a synchronization object holder